 If you’re interested in breast augmentation, please contact Legacy Plastic Surgery today at 610-524-8244 to schedule your consultation.
 Our office in Exton serves patients from Paoli, the Main Line, Chester County, Philadelphia, Eastern Pennsylvania, Delaware and nearby areas.

 Many of our patients seek breast surgery to address sagging or deflation caused by extreme weight loss, pregnancy and breastfeeding, or aging, but genetics can also play a part such as uneven or naturally small breasts.
-Whether it’s size or sagging you’d like to address, our board-certified plastic surgeons can help you identify the perfect breast enlargement or reconstruction option to suit you.
+Whether it’s size or sagging you’d like to address, our skilled plastic surgeons can help you identify the perfect breast enlargement or reconstruction option to suit you.

 There are a variety of breast augmentation choices, and our plastic surgeons spend ample time with each patient as no body or breast is the same.
 Some details and choices to keep in mind include: